xylimeng/FunctionDerivativesGPR/README.md

 Nonparametric estimation of function and function derivatives using Gaussian Process Regression

 ## Example
+The following code is available in the file "GPR.R".

+Define the true regression function and its derivative.
 ```R
 # True regression function
 f0 = function(x){